Little one on the way? Congratulations! Use these tips when preparing for baby.

 Life insurance – Consider getting life insurance coverage if you don’t already have a policy.
 A term life insurance policy is usually affordable and can help ensure financial security for your growing family should the unexpected happen.
 Basic plans are available for your child as well.

 Disability insurance – Review your plan, and look into adding or increasing coverage to compensate for additional monthly expenses.
-And if you’re eligible for maternity leave, it’s also a good idea to get your short-term disability claim started with your expected due date.

 Contact a State Farm® agent to find out which insurance plans are right for your family.